docker/docs/engine/userguide/networking/overlay-standalone-swarm.md

 ### Create a swarm cluster

 In this step, you use `docker-machine` to provision the hosts for your network.
-You won't actually create the network yet.
+You don't actually create the network yet.
 You'll create several Docker machines in VirtualBox.
 One of the machines acts as the swarm manager and you'll create that first.
 As you create each host, you'll pass the Docker daemon on that machine options that are needed by the `overlay` network driver.